The Recipe for Moroccan Tea

 The Benefits of Moroccan Tea

-Moroccan tea possesses several natural properties.
+Moroccan tea has several natural properties.

 - promotes digestion